 Technology can be a powerful driver of business growth.
 There are seemingly endless areas where you can invest your time and effort.
-Larry Kim, founder and CTO of Wordstream, examines seven disrupting ideas that can change the way you think about your website.
+Larry Kim, founder and CEO of MobileMonkey, examines seven disrupting ideas that can change the way you think about your website.

 1. Change Your Offer

 The typical website conversion rate for anything on the internet is around 2.35 percent.
 However, the top 10 percent of companies have conversion rates that are 3-5x higher that this.
 So many companies misuse their time trying to increase their conversion rate from 2.35 percent to 2.5 percent or even 3 percent.

 What you should be asking yourself is: Why the heck are 98 percent of the people who see your offer not taking you up on it?
 (Hint: it’s usually that your offer sucks.)
 What you should be thinking is: What is it I could offer that would resonate enough that +10 percent of people would be excited about signing up for it or buying it on the spot?